 Ledo is initially confused at this planet he’s landed on, as he and his people thought that Earth was destroyed.
 Instead, he finds a thriving water world full of floating cities.
 He also befriends a young woman, Ami, and eventually falls in love.

 The series is short, so you can watch it in a weekend if you need to.

 3. Netflix’s Castlevania (2017-Present)

 Genres: Anime, Dark Fantasy, Supernatural Horror.

-Content Warnings: Extreme gore.
+Content Warnings: Gore.

 I honestly wasn’t expecting to get into this series as much as I did.
 Season 1 didn’t initially grip me, but when Season 2 rolled around I gave it a second shot.
 I liked it so much I found myself binge-watching the entire thing.